Singapore and the Silk Road of the Sea, 1300-1800

 “a splendid new book...”
 Banyan, The Economist

-John N. Miksic is Associate Professor in the Department of Southeast Asian Studies at the National University of Singapore and the Head of the Archaeology unit, Nalanda-Sriwijaya Center at the Institute of Southeast Asian Studies.
+John N. Miksic is Professor in the Department of Southeast Asian Studies at the National University of Singapore and the Head of the Archaeology unit, Nalanda-Sriwijaya Center at the Institute of Southeast Asian Studies.
 His other works published by NUS Press include Philippine Ancestral Gold and Earthenware in Southeast Asia.

 Publication Year: 2013